 Masturbation frequencies after marriage are highest (69%) among men who are college educated.
 Only 42% of men who are high school educated, masturbate after marriage and only 29% of the least educated males.

 There is no objective measure of a person’s imaginative capacities.
-But someone who is more intellectual and perhaps more educated is likely to have a greater creative imagination because they have been exposed to more ideas.
-It may be that those who are successful academically have a more active imagination due to increased mental capacities in general.
+But someone who is more educated is likely to be more imaginative because they have been exposed to more ideas.
+Those who are successful academically may have a more active imagination due to increased mental capacities in general.
 Education is therefore only a guide to the likelihood that someone is imaginative.
-A good imagination is a prerequisite for the use of fantasy that is critical to arousal when a person achieves orgasm alone.
+A good imagination is needed if a person is to use fantasy for arousal when masturbating to orgasm alone.

 Men do not boast about achieving orgasm.
 Men focus on the pleasure they obtain from thrusting into a body orifice.
 Some men like to delay ejaculation with a lover for as long as possible in order to enjoy the sensations of intercourse.
 Others (especially younger men) are more strongly focused on getting to ejaculation as quickly as possible.